andrescorrada/IntroductionToAlgebraicEvaluation/SimplestExampleOfEvaluationWithAlgebraicGeometry.md

 with the classifier.
 We are talking about either $P_\alpha$ or $P_\beta$.
 The number of questions on the test that have correct answer $\alpha$ exists independent of the classifier used to perform the evaluation.
-The other set of sample statistics we need are the label accuracies of the classifier.
+The other set of sample statistics we need are the label accuracies of the classifier, $P_{1,\alpha}$ and $P_{1,\beta}.$ We implore the reader to remember our notational warning.
+These "P"s are not distributions.
+They are variables that stand for the unknown statistics of the sample we seek.

+6. It seems obvious

 [^1]: Working with sample statistics such as, $P_{1,\alpha}$, the frequency of